 In the year 1804, easterly winds, drought, burning lime kilns, undue proportion of carbonic acid gas in the atmosphere, &c. presented themselves among the lucubrations of the faculty, as the baneful agents; and their disquisitions were of little more avail than the fanciful flights of a member of an august assembly, who assumed as the actual cause of this direful calamity, the damming up of the beds of the Andalusian streams with slime, conveyed in submarine courses from the rivers of South America, to the complete poisoning of the Spanish waters.
-Mr. D-I's remedy was natural; he proposed supplying the Garrison with the pure element of the Thames; and his proposition was less noxious than the actual ordinances of the time, viz. the lighting of bonfires, and what may be deemed somewhat of a military remedy, the firing of many hundred pieces of heavy artillery, &c.
+Mr. D-l's remedy was natural; he proposed supplying the Garrison with the pure element of the Thames; and his proposition was less noxious than the actual ordinances of the time, viz. the lighting of bonfires, and what may be deemed somewhat of a military remedy, the firing of many hundred pieces of heavy artillery, &c.

-The magazines were not blown up as was proposed, probably for military reasons.
+The magazines were not blown up as was proposed,

+probably for military reasons.

-The etiology of the disease was little forwarded ;-on the one hand it was deemed a nova pestis;-a morbus sui generis, a specific contagion:-and on the other, a mere increase in the number and severity of the common autumnal disorders, produced or exasperated by a multitude of exciting or predisposing causes.
+The etiology of the disease was little forwarded;-on the one hand it was deemed a nova pestis;-a morbus sui generis, a specific contagion:-and on the other, a mere increase in the number and severity of the common autumnal disorders, produced or exasperated by a multitude of exciting or predisposing causes.

-Amidst these discussions practice advanced but slowly; bleeding was resorted to and abandoned;-emetics, in conformity to the home treatment of the day, were given, and finally rejected as highly injurious;-the Physician General, when applied to for his opinion, recommended "Sultan's Punch"-a sherbet made with æther.
+Amidst these discussions practice advanced but slowly; bleeding was resorted to and abandoned;-emetics, in conformity to the home treatment of the day, were given, and finally rejected as highly injurious;-the Physician General, when applied to for his opinion, recommended "Sultan's be readily moved, a perspirable state of the skin induced, free ventilation afforded, and a strictly antiphlogistic diet maintained, recoveries indeed took place; but these only in such limited numbers, as to lead to the melancholy conclusion, that there was no remedy for this formidable malady; regarding which, there then seemed to be one unanimous opinion,-that it was the most destructive form of fever ever witnessed.

+Punch"-a sherbet made with æther.